$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: Model Methods

 \subsection{Model}

-We study $\mathbb{Z}_4$ transitions in the QLM with two dimers per node on a zig-zag ladder.
-This choice allows us to realized a quantum dimer analogue of the NNN-Haldane phase of the $J_1-J_2$ Heisenberg spin-1 chain.
+We study $\mathbb{Z}_4$ transitions in QLMs with two dimers per node on a zig-zag ladder.
+This choice allows us to realize a quantum dimer analogue of the NNN-Haldane phase of the $J_1-J_2$ Heisenberg spin-1 chain.
 We also include a potential term that stabilizes the $\mathbb{Z}_4$ phase.
 The microscopic Hamiltonian is defined as follows:

 where the respective sums run over all plaquette and rungs with both orientations of the zig-zag chain.
 The first kinetic term, parametrized by $t$, acts on a plaquette that has its rungs occupied by a dimer (either single or double) and flips one pair of dimers at a time over a given plaquette.
 The second kinetic term controlled by $t'$ acts on a plaquette that has both its rungs and legs occupied by a single dimer and flips them to a plaquette with two dimers on both legs.
 Furthermore, the first potential term, controlled by the parameter $\theta$, favors 4-site quantum loops - the plaquette phase.
 Lastly, the parameter $\delta$ controls the second kinetic term that acts on all rungs in the ladder.
 This term aims to suppress the otherwise very stable rung dimer phase.
 Without loss of generality we set $t=1$ and explore the model as a function of three independent parameters $t^\prime$, $\theta$ and $\delta$.